Returns the specified number of rows (search results) as columns (list of field values), such that each search row becomes a column.

 sourcetype=access_* status=200 | stats count AS views count(eval(action="addtocart")) AS addtocart count(eval(action="purchase")) AS purchases | transpose

-Now these rows can be displayed in a column or pie chart where you can compare the counts.
+Now these rows can be displayed in a column or pie chart where you can compare the values.

 Have questions?
 Visit Splunk Answers and see what questions and answers the Splunk community has using the transpose command.